-You don’t really have to become a farmer to save money, but starting a gardening hobby could save you money on groceries.
+You don’t have to become a farmer to save money, but starting a gardening hobby could save you money on groceries.

 Choose your favorites